 No one asks to be in a car accident, and the experience regardless of the circumstances can be traumatic, frustrating and overwhelming.
 Our experienced car accident attorneys are ready and willing to assist you, to help guide you through the process and to ensure that your legal rights are protected.

 Please call us today for a free, no obligation consultation at 816-203-0143.
-Or download a copy of our attorney's free car accident e-book, Crash Course: An Insider's Guide to Accident & Injury Law in Missouri and Kansas.
+You may also want to download a copy of our free car accident book, Crash Course: An Insider's Guide to Accident & Injury Law in Missouri and Kansas.
 This guide is packed with information to help you recover compensation and protect your rights after a rear-end accident.